 THE ULTIMATE GUIDE: HOW TO BEST SPEND ONE DAY IN PISA

 Many flock to Pisa to see the unforgettable leaning Tower of Pisa, however Pisa has a lot more than this Tower and the Campo die Miracoli that houses the tower.
-You only have to stand on the Ponte Solferino (which you will surely see if youโre walking from Pisa Central).
-Standing here at sunset or golden hour floods the buildings, glistening waters and skies with an ethereal light which elevates the beauty of Pisa.
-Pisa should not be defined only by its tower as there are other wonders to discover.
+You only have to stand on the Ponte Solferino (which you’re bound to see if you’re walking from Pisa Central).
+Standing here at either sunset or golden hour will give you the most stunning ethereal light which show off the glistening waters and skies.
+Pisa in our pinion has such a real elevated level of beauty that in our opinion, is overlooked.
+Pisa should not just be defined only by its tower.
+Iy’s famous tower should share an equal place with the rest of the city, where there are many wonders to discover, which truly are underrated and gem ain their own right.

 Pin & Save